ic-Solutions/neetadvisor/_pages/faq.md

 **Q: Is the NEET result and score card one and the same?**

-A: Actually, the NEET 2020 result will be in the form of a score card which is the downloadable version of the same.
+A: Actually, the {{site.data.keywords.keyword-year}} result will be in the form of a score card which is the downloadable version of the same.

 **Q: If I misplace the result of NEET, can I download it again?**

-A: Actually, the better thing to do will be to download the NEET 2020 result and keep a soft copy saved.
+A: Actually, the better thing to do will be to download the {{site.data.keywords.keyword-year}} result and keep a soft copy saved.
 This way, you can avail it anytime.
 The link to download is generally available way after the admissions are over but it's advisable to be on the safer side and not risk it.

 **Q: How long should I keep the NEET result 2020 cum score card?**